staranto/zxcv/readme.md

     organization=myorg         # The default TFC/TFE org to use.
     ```

 * Make sure you have a TFC/TFE API token set locally.
 IOW... do a `terraform login`.
-The token will be stored in `${HOME}/.terraformrc` (older Terraform versions) or `${HOME}/.terraform.d/credentials.json` (newer Terraform versions).
+The token will be stored in `${HOME}/.terraformrc` (older Terraform versions) or `${HOME}/.terraform.d/credentials.tfrc.json` (newer Terraform versions).
 It doesn't matter at all which file is used.
-We'll always first use the former, even if an older Terraform CLI is being used.
+We'll always first use the latter, even if an older Terraform CLI is being used.
   * Note that there's a potential chicken-n-egg situation here.
 You can't do a `terraform login` unless the CLI is first installed, which might not be the case.
-If you don't yet have it installed, you can login to TFC/TFE and go to `User Settings / Tokens / Create API Token` and then create a `${HOME}/.terraform.d/credentials.json` file with this content --
+If you don't yet have it installed, you can login to TFC/TFE and go to `User Settings / Tokens / Create API Token` and then create a `${HOME}/.terraform.d/credentials.tfrc.json` file with this content --

     ```
     {